-The NC Bird Atlas is funded by the NC Wildlife Resources Commission (NCWRC) through the Pittman-Robertson (PR) Act, which is considered the Nation's oldest and most successful federal wildlife restoration program.
+The North Carolina Bird Atlas (NCBA) is funded by the NC Wildlife Resources Commission (NCWRC) through the Pittman-Robertson (PR) Act, which is considered the Nation's oldest and most successful federal wildlife restoration program.
 This source pays up to 75% of the cost of approved state wildlife projects, thus requiring the NCWRC to secure the remaining 25%.
-Volunteer efforts, such as those associated with our atlas, can be used as 'match' and will significantly help reduce the overall cost of this 5-year project.
+Every volunteer hour spent Atlasing is worth approximately \$19 and can be used as 'match', which will significantly help reduce the overall cost of this 5-year project.